-In the past years Hallstatt became the most popular day-trip destination from Salzburg.
+In the past years, Hallstatt became the most popular day-trip destination from Salzburg.
 I want to mention right away that the lake district consists of many similar, beautiful places and that Hallstatt became crowded by the hype in recent years.

 If it has to be Hallstatt, you will have a great experience nevertheless.
 Let me tell you how to get there and how to make the most out of your visit to Hallstatt.

 How to go to Hallstatt by bus and train?
-The most common way

-The train takes you to Hallstatt Bahnhof which is in Obertraun.
-From Obertraun you need to take a boat to the other side of the lake, to Hallstatt.
+The train takes you to Hallstatt Bahnhof, which is in Obertraun.
+From Obertraun, you need to take a boat to the other side of the lake to Hallstatt.

 How to go to Hallstatt by Train?
-For Eurail pass Holders or Groups
+For Eurail-Pass Holders or Groups

-That said I would always prefer the bus route if it’s not about saving money.
-On the bus you cross the whole lake district and the scenery alone is worth the ride.
+That said, I would always prefer the bus route if it’s not about saving money.
+On the bus, you cross the whole lake district, and the scenery alone is worth the ride.

-With the “Einfach Raus Ticket” you can take all trains in Austria for 2 – 5 people for one day.
-The more people in your group the cheaper the transport gets.
-For 2 persons you pay €34,- and for 5 persons you pay €46,-.
-Meaning that if you are 5 people, you can go to Hallstatt for less than €10,- each instead of €30,- each.
+With the “Einfach Raus-Ticket” you can travel with all trains in Austria for 2 – 5 persons for one day.
+The more people are in your group, the cheaper the trip will be.
+For two persons you pay €34,-, for each additional person more up to a maximum of five persons for €46,-.
+This means that if there are five of you, you can travel to Hallstatt for less than €10,- instead of €30,- per person.

 How to get to Hallstatt by rental car?
 The most convenient way